jwilk/security-research/README.rst

 Here, threshold for what is considered a security issue is intentionally very low.

-Security-related tools are hosted separately:
+Some security-related stuff is hosted separately:

 * longutf8_, an overlong UTF-8 sequence generator
 * python-afl_, which enables `American fuzzy lop`_ instrumentation of Python code
 * `directory traversal samples`_
+* `fuzzing goodies`_

 .. _longutf8:
    https://bitbucket.org/jwilk/longutf8